SafePays API

 Webhooks

-Real-time notifications for payment events
+Real-time notifications for invoice payment events

 Overview